swap72/72Laboratories/Curated_Plan/decision.md

 if solely interested in Systems programming and WebAssembly blindly go with Rust and C++

-for programming embedded systems as of today there are no better options other than C/C++, Rust and Zig.
+for programming embedded systems as of today there are no better options other than C/C++, Rust and Zig. for AI/ML , Data Science python is obvious.

 ---